-Students may print out the Application for Residency form or pick a form at in the Office of the Registrar, Hawthorn Hall Room 102, or by calling (219) 980-6815 to receive one by mail.
+Students may print out the Residency Appeal Application or pick a form at in the Office of the Registrar, Hawthorn Hall Room 102, or by calling (219) 980-6815 to receive one by mail.
 You can view the instructions on how to complete the application.

 These Rules establish the policy under which students shall be classified as residents or nonresidents upon all campuses of Indiana University for University fee purposes.
 Nonresident students shall pay a nonresident fee in excess of fees paid by a resident student.
 A non-U.S. citizen will not be considered for residence classification under this policy unless the Office of U.S. Citizenship and Immigration Services (USCIS) has granted the individual either lawful permanent resident status or an immigration status that would permit the non-U.S. citizen to establish a domicile in Indiana.